mattstark256/mattstark256.github.io/_posts/2019-02-15-window-shaders.markdown

 ![Interior Texture]({{ "/assets/window shaders/Room Thirds.png" | absolute_url }})

 ### Shader 2 code
-This is the code for the parallax texture shader described above.
+This is the code for shader 2, described above.
 The alpha channel of the albedo texture (_MainTex) determines where the interior should be visible.
 The _IndoorOffset 4D vector represents two 2D vectors, one for the position of the interior texture and one for its scale.

     Shader "Custom/Window Shader"
     {